UceeeSan/Cohort-Analysis-Churn-Prediction/README.md

 ------
 ### GOAL:
 - Performing Cohort Analysis based on Subscription and Tenure of customers of a telecom provider.
-- Model Building to predict Customer Churn
+- Model Building to predict Customer Churn- A binary classification problem where the goal is to predict whether a customer will churn or not.

+### Tools Used:
+- Numpy
+- Pandas
+- Matplotlib
+- Seaborn
+- Sklearn

+### Compared Models:
+- LogisticRegression
+- RandomForestClassifier
+- AdaBoostClassifier